20 Tips For Creating Pinterest Images That Convert Like Crazy

 5.)
 Use eye-catching titles:

 Besides the whole Pinterest image, your audience will see your title too.
-Of course, if you include it, which you should.
-Your audience needs to know what will they read on your blog and the title will tell them exactly that.
+Of course, if you include it, you should.
+Your audience needs to know what they will read on your blog, and the title will tell them exactly that.

 I usually use it to create titles for my blog and for my Pinterest images.
 It created 700 titles with just one click.
 Amazing, right? 🙂

-- create BIG titles with fonts that are easy to read (on computer or phone)
+- Create BIG titles with fonts that are easy to read (on a computer or phone)

-- don’t use clickbait titles that have nothing to do with your blog post (your audience won’t appreciate if you trick them)
+- Don’t use clickbait titles that have nothing to do with your blog post (your audience won’t appreciate it if you trick them)

 6.)
 Use professional images that reflect your brand:

-Now I know you’re asking yourself “Why should I pay for photos?” and to explain I’ll share my own story.
-Before I have been using Free stock photos, which were good, but 97% of people were using them.
+Now I know you’re asking yourself, “Why should I pay for photos?” and explain, I’ll share my own story.
+Before, I have been using Free stock photos, which were good, but 97% of people were using them.

 Also, make sure you are using photos that go with your brand.
-For example, if you are in a weight loss niche, use photos with healthy food and people who exercise.
+For example, if you are in a weight loss niche, use photos of healthy food and people who exercise.

 7.)
 Start creating Pinterest infographics:

-At first, I didn’t use infographics because I thought they don’t work as good.
-But don’t repeat my mistake and don’t assume something doesn’t work.
-Test it out first and you will see.
+At first, I didn’t use infographics because I thought they don’t work as well.
+But don’t repeat my mistake, and don’t assume something doesn’t work.
+Test it out first, and you will see.